contentacms/contentajs/.emdaer/docs/notes.md

   end responses.
 The appropriate caching should be in the edge cache layer.
 - Make Cache-Control header overrides configurable.
 - Check feature conflict between cors.maxAge and OPTIONS cache control header.
+- Document better the JSON RPC support.
+- Add documentation about the cache controls